SEO Single Post Pages / "Permalink" Pages Panel

 This is also useful if you cross-post the Item among several categories or collections.

-In order to understand the options of this param, let’s consider an Item/Post with the following set up:
+To understand the options of this param, let’s consider an Item/Post with the following set up:

 - Main category and slug of the Item: